vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

 ## Vertical stack

-With a vertical-stack card you can group cards together underneath each other.
-Reordering of the cards will have no effect on them.
+With a vertical-stack card, you can group cards underneath each other.
+Reordering the cards will not change their layout.

-In this example, you see a button panel build with a vertical stack with 3 rows.\
+In this example, you see a button panel built with a vertical stack of 3 rows.\
-And each row has a horizontal stack.
-This way all buttons keeps always in the same size and position.
+Each row has a horizontal stack.
+That keeps all buttons the same size and position.

 <img src="images_layout/layout_stacks.png" alt="stacks" width="400px">

-In this YAML, the content of the button entities is removed, it shows the idea and format of the corresponding code.
+In this YAML, the button content is removed so it only shows the idea and structure of the code.
 ```yaml
 {% raw %}
 # Sourcecode by vdbrink.github.io